 4. Left Behind theologians are constantly revising their interpretations to cover up for failed predictions.

 The modern obsession with the end times is borderline divination, as folks who “get into it” become obsessed with attempting to tell the future– a behavior the Bible actually condemns.
 The most prominent proponents of this theology (take for example, Hal Lindsay) have all been found guilty of making false predictions and then forced to refine their stance to explain it away.
-Scripture teaches that we must not listen to people who wrongly tell the future, because if that doesn’t make one a “false prophet”, I don’t know what would.
+Scripture teaches that we must not listen to people who wrongly tell the future, because if that doesn’t make one a “false prophet”, I don’t know what would.5.
+Taking the movie seriously will likely pervert your Christian witness.

 The Jesus of scripture invites us to proclaim the “Good News” that his Kingdom is here, that he is Lord over all of it, and that we are invited to participate in building it.
 Taking movies such as Left Behind seriously however, pervert the message of Jesus (ironically, becoming “anti-Christ”) and turn “Good News” into: “Holy Moley!
 I had no idea that the world was about to fall apart!
 Good thing we’re getting the hell out of here soon!!”, which is a far cry from what Jesus taught.
 Jesus invites us to wage a beautiful revolution and to live in his Kingdom right here, right now.
 Rapture theology however, invites one to focus on escaping the world instead of transforming it, which isn’t the Gospel at all.
 Such a perversion of the message of Jesus is something Christians would want to not only avoid, but publicly condemn.
 We must follow Jesus instead of movie-makers trying to cash in on the proven money making strategy of predicting the future and making it sound frightening.